Md-Minhazul-Alam/My-Blog-Django/README.md

 **Business Goals**
 - Demonstrate Django development skills
-- Showcase a project that has real-world blog features
+- Showcase a project that has real world blog features
 - Act as an academic and portfolio piece

 ---